SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 - Version 3 - Refers to Werner SF3, a small upgrade to Soundfont® 2.04 created by Werner Schweer to allow an open source compression solution for SF programs (usually ogg, but can be any format).

 - Version 4 - This new specification, based on SoundFont® 2.04 and Werner SF3, with a set of new features making it more realistic.
-Not to be confused with the unofficial Cognitone .sf4 file format, which is a variant of Werner SF3.
+Not to be confused with the unofficial Cognitone .sf4 file format, which is an incompatible variant of Werner SF3.

 These changes: